 The Paris Declaration establishes ISA as an alliance dedicated to the promotion of solar energy among its member countries.
 The ISA’s major objectives include deployment of over 1000GW of solar capacity and mobilisation of investment of over US$ 1000 billion into solar energy by 2030.
 As an action-oriented organisation, the ISA brings together countries with rich solar potential to aggregate global demand, thereby reducing prices, facilitating the deployment of existing solar technologies at scale, and promoting collaborative solar R&D and capacity.

 The ISA is headquartered at Gurugram, Haryana, in India.
 H.E.
-Upendra Tripathy is the Interim Director General.
+Mr. Upendra Tripathy is the Interim Director General of ISA.